Zinedine Zidane

-Zidane started his career at Cannes before establishing himself as one of the best players in the French Ligue 1 at Bordeaux.
-In 1996, he moved to Italian team Juventus, where he won several trophies including two Serie A titles.
-He moved to Real Madrid for a world record fee at the time of €77.5 million in 2001, which remained unmatched for the next eight years.
+Zidane started his career at Cannes, before establishing himself as one of the best players in the French Ligue 1 at Bordeaux.
+In 1996, he moved to Italian club Juventus, where he won several trophies, including two Serie A titles.
+He moved to Real Madrid for a world-record fee at the time of €77.5 million in 2001, which remained a record for the next eight years.
 In Spain, Zidane won several trophies, including a La Liga title and the UEFA Champions League.
-In the 2002 Champions League final, he scored a left-foot volleyed winner that is considered one of the greatest goals in the competition's history.
+In the 2002 Champions League final, he scored a left-foot volleyed winner that is considered one of the greatest goals in football history.
+In 2012 and 2017, respectively, Zidane was named in Real Madrid's and Juventus's greatest XI of all time.

-Capped 108 times by France, Zidane won the 1998 FIFA World Cup, scoring twice in the final, and was named to the All-Star team.
+Capped 108 times by France, Zidane won the 1998 FIFA World Cup, scoring a brace in the final, and was named in the All-Star team.
 This triumph made him a national hero in France and he received the Legion of Honour in 1998.
 He won UEFA Euro 2000 and was named Player of the Tournament.
 He also received the Golden Ball as Player of the Tournament at the 2006 World Cup, despite his infamous sending off in the final against Italy for headbutting Marco Materazzi in the chest.
 He retired as the fourth-most capped player in French history.

 In 2004, he was named in the FIFA 100, a list of the world's greatest living players compiled by Pelé, and in the same year was named the best European footballer of the past 50 years in the UEFA Golden Jubilee Poll.
-Zidane is one of nine players to have won the World Cup, the Champions League, and the Ballon d'Or.
+Zidane is one of ten players to have won the World Cup, the Champions League, and the Ballon d'Or.
 He was the ambassador for Qatar's successful bid to stage the 2022 World Cup, the first Arab country to host the tournament.

 After retiring as a player, Zidane began his coaching career at Real Madrid Castilla.
-He remained in the position for two years before taking the helm of the first team in 2016.
-In his initial two and a half seasons, Zidane became the first coach to win the Champions League three times in a row, won the UEFA Super Cup and FIFA Club World Cup twice each, as well as a La Liga title and a Supercopa de España.
+He remained in the position for two years, before managing the first team in 2016.
+In his initial three seasons, Zidane became the first coach to win the Champions League three times in a row.
+He also won the UEFA Super Cup and FIFA Club World Cup twice each, as well as a La Liga title and a Supercopa de España.
 This success led to Zidane being named Best FIFA Men's Coach in 2017.
-He resigned in 2018, but returned to the club in 2019 and won another La Liga and a Supercopa de España title before leaving again in 2021.
+He resigned in 2018, but returned to the club in 2019, and won another La Liga title and a Supercopa de España, before leaving again in 2021.